CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 Pursuant to G.S.
 150B-21.3A, rule is necessary without substantive public interest Eff.
 January 9, 2018;

-21 NCAC 39 .1004 GENERAL EXCLUSIONS for contractors and inspectors
+21 NCAC 39 .1004 GENERAL EXCLUSIONS for contractors and POINT-OF-SALE inspectors

-(a) Inspectors shall not be required to report on:
+(a) Point-of-sale inspectors shall not be required to report on:

 (1) Life expectancy of any component or system;